 IDR provides federal borrowers with options other than forbearance when they have trouble making their student loan payments through the government’s traditional repayment plans such as the Standard Repayment Plan, Gradudated Repayment Plan, or Extended Repayment Plan.

 Under an IDR plan, monthly payments are typically lower than the payments a borrower would make in the 10-year Standard Repayment Plan.
-IDR also provides a path to eventual forgiveness after 20 or 25 years of repayment, depending on which plan you enroll in.
-The IDR program includes the following plans:
+IDR also provides a path to eventual forgiveness after 10, 20, or 25 years of repayment, depending on which plan you’re enrolled in, your loan type(s) of loans you have, and the amount of debt you have.

 Each plan uses a different formula to set up repayment structures based on a borrower’s adjusted gross income and family size.
 Borrowers typically qualify for more than one type of IDR plan.
-For more details on each IDR plan and help understanding which one might be right for your financial situation, reach out to one of our or visit our other student loan forgiveness resources:
+For more details on each IDR plan and help understanding which one might be right for your financial situation, reach out to one of our student loan experts or visit our other student loan repayment resources:

 IDR loan type eligibility